 Anti-Aging Companies Conclusion

 Hopefully, many of these companies become successful.
 However, there is no single panacea for aging.
-Anti-aging medical solutions require addressing many of the 22 Key Health Factors.
+Anti-aging medical solutions require addressing many of the 23 Key Health Factors for 2023.
 Individual drugs and medical treatments cannot address all of them as comprehensive solutions are required.
 A deep level of collaboration across multiple companies and multiple modalities will be needed.
 It will be interesting to see which companies emerge to take this role once further progress is made.

 Thanks for taking time to read this article and care about your health.
 As your reward, we leave you with this Will Rogers line, “We could certainly slow the aging process down if it had to work its way through Congress.”